Advice for witnesses

 Most cases are heard by magistrates or a district judge in magistrates’ courts.
 Jury trials for more serious crimes are held in the Crown Court.

+North Yorkshire Police has a Witness Care Unit to manage the care of witnesses and victims who are required to provide evidence in court.
 The team can offer you practical support to help with your attendance at court and, if you are the victim of crime, the Witness Care Unit will keep you updated about any significant hearings as the case progresses through the court.

 - A single point of contact for victims and witnesses going to court

-- A full needs assessment for victims and witnesses with particular support needs, to ensure they are able to get to court and give their best evidence
+- A full needs-assessment for victims and witnesses with particular support needs, to ensure they are able to get to court and give their best evidence

 - A dedicated team of witness care officers to guide and support you through the criminal justice process, they will outline the benefits of using Special Measures and the Victim Personal Statement in court

-- Co-ordinate support and services
+- Co-ordination of support and services

 What do all Witness Care Units have to do?